monome/docs/docs/crow/scripting.md

 You'll want to learn the hotkey that allows you to switch focus between the two programs.

 ### Say hello

+*nb: From here on, whenever you see the `>` symbol, that means you'll be entering it into `druid`, and the lines that follow are what you'll see returned from crow.*

 Before trying to do anything fancy, we'll need a blank slate to work with.
 To do that, we'll call crow's reset function to return to the default state: